loteoo/hyperapp-starter/README.md

 ## In a nutshell

-JS up to ES2017 with JSX
+JS is esnext + JSX
 PostCSS with rucksack enhancements
 Code generators included for common use cases
 Uses Parcel for compilation, dev server, watcher with live reload, hot modules...